Hormone Journal

 How often should I expect follow-up testing on a hormone therapy program?

 Evidence-based platforms require follow-up testing at 3-month and 6-month intervals minimum to track hormonal response and metabolic markers.
-Initial follow-up typically occurs at 6–8 weeks, then every 3–6 months once stable.
+Initial follow-up typically occurs at 6 to 8 weeks, then every 3 to 6 months once stable.
 More frequent monitoring is necessary during dose adjustments or if symptoms persist.

 Can I use a hormone health platform if I'm already seeing an endocrinologist?